 Michigan Snowbird Club

-For more information on the Michigan Club and its activities, please check our website at www.michiganclubalabama.com.
+For complete information on the Michigan Club and its activities, please check the website at http://www.michiganclubalabama.com/

 Every February we have a blood drive and last year our club proudly donated over 120 pints of blood.
 We would like to think that is a record for visitors in an area.
 There were other blood drives (Hosted by various groups) and they averaged about 30 pints.